zxue/install-maximo-on-azure-and-aws/README.md

 ### Launch Docker Container

 Install docker on your computer, and run the docker command to launch the MAS cli instance.
-Alternatively, you can run Anisbole playbooks locally, but the tradeoff is that you will need to install all dependencies, e.g python3.
+Alternatively, you can run Ansible playbooks locally, but the tradeoff is that you will need to install all dependencies, e.g python3.

 ```
 docker run -ti --rm --pull always -v ~/masconfig:/mascli/masconfig quay.io/ibmmas/cli